 Along the northeastern coast of Honjima is Kasashima Town, a beautifully preserved port town that was a center of trade and shipbuilding during the Edo Period (1600-1867).
 Around twenty wooden townhouses have been preserved and can be seen around the narrow stone streets that wind through the town.
 Most are private residences, although three of them are open to the public and display household items from past times.

-A short walking trail leads up the hill to the east of the town to the ruins of Kasashima Castle (also known as Higashiyamajo), a castle from the era of warring states (15th and 16th centuries) that must have had a commanding view over the surrounding Seto Inland Sea.
+A short walking trail leads up the hill to the east of the town to the ruins of Kasashima Castle (also known as Higashiyamajo), a castle from the era of warring states (15th and 16th centuries) which must have had a commanding view over the surrounding Seto Inland Sea.
 Unfortunately, there is nothing left of the castle save a monument memorializing the location of the old keep, and even the views have been lost to the forest growth.

 A few other attractions can be seen around Honjima, including a uniquely constructed warehouse named Meotogura ("couple warehouse") and the former Mizumiiro Elementary School which served as the set of the 2004 movie "Kikansha Sensei".
 Both of them are located along the island's western coast.
 There are also several temples, shrines and beaches spread out around the island.

-Honjima serves as a venue for the Setouchi Triennale, a popular modern art festival that takes place over several islands in the Seto Inland Sea.
+Honjima serves as a venue for the Setouchi Triennale, a popular contemporary art festival that takes place over several islands in the Seto Inland Sea.
 Several outdoor installations around Honjima Port remain permanently installed for visitors to enjoy.

 How to get to Honjima Island